cran-task-views/ExperimentalDesign/ExperimentalDesign.md

 packages from the more specialized sections can also be applied in general contexts.

-You may also notice that my own experience is mainly from industrial experimentation (in a broad sense), which may explain a somewhat biased view on things.
+You may also notice that the maintainers' experience is mainly from industrial experimentation (in a broad sense), which may explain a somewhat biased view on things.
+Volunteers for co-maintaining are welcome.

 ### Experimental designs for agricultural and plant breeding experiments